remlapmot/cibookex-r/docs/16-iv-r.md

 # some preprocessing of the data
 nhefs$cens <- ifelse(is.na(nhefs$wt82), 1, 0)
 summary(nhefs$price82)
 #>    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
-NA's
+NAs
 #>   1.452   1.740   1.815   1.806   1.868   2.103      92

 # for simplicity, ignore subjects with missing outcome or missing instrument